mrkwnzl/cyphersystem-compendium/README.md

 1. Make sure that you name the journal entry *exactly* as shown in the table below.
 The title is case sensitive.

-2. All MCG PDFs need a page offset of 2.
+2. Almost all MCG PDFs need a page offset of 2.
+See the table for details:

 | Title                  | Page Offset |
 | ---------------------- | :---------: |